stacynwigwe/portfolio/systems-implementation.md

 ### 3. Future State Design
 * Design optimized workflows aligned with technology capabilities and organizational goals
-* Draft user stories and swimlane diagrams that connect user experience to system logic
+* Draft user stories and diagrams that connect user experience to system logic

 ---